tokensoft/launchlists/README.md

-# Tokensoft Tokenlists
+# Tokensoft Launchlists
-A unified way for web3 projects to decentralize contextual information about their smart contract-based token sales or auctions.
+A JSON Schema, called Launch List, a unified way for web3 projects to decentralize contextual information and metadata about their smart contract-based token sales or auctions.

+## Why?

+The Launch list is a specification for lists of metadata pertaining to token sales and auctions.
+This repo is inspired by the [Uniswap Token Lists](https://github.com/Uniswap/token-lists) and the [Trust Wallet Asset Library](https://github.com/trustwallet/assets/tree/master/blockchains) and is designed to enable a direct connection between token projects and web3 interfaces.
+Any addition to the Launch List has to follow the schema specification outlined in this doc.

-## Intro
+## Start here
 To set up a new sale, follow these steps:
 1. Create a new sale using https://app.tokensoft.io and retrieve the `saleId` value or retreive a unique identifier that is compatible with your platform of your choice.
-2. Submit a pull request to https://github.com/tokensoft/tokenlists/compare to this repository with updated sale configuration including your sale.
+2. Submit a pull request to https://github.com/tokensoft/launchlists/compare to this repository with updated sale configuration including your sale.
 3. The sale will be accessible users once the pull request is approved by the maintainers of this repo.
 4. To update this configuration once the sale is visible, create another pull request.